Kamalakshan/personalization-with-liveupdate/README.md

 * pharmacy
 * gas station

 Each time customer is near one of the store category above he get's relevant card deals.
 In addition depends on weather on specific location (using the `Weather Company Data` service), the customer will gets deals which relevant to the current weather.
+In the sample the `gas-station` has additional segment `gas-station-rainy` so in case of rain (detecting with the `Weather Company Data`), the gas station will offer an umbrella deal.

 ### Prerequisites
 1. [Installed Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)